 Problems can start with the spine and affect the extremities, or they can begin with an extremity, like a knee or an ankle and then create further compensation problems in the spine.
 Either way, many sports-related injuries involve the spine.
 Professional athletes, “weekend warriors” and those who just want to remain fit, are discovering the benefits of regular chiropractic care.

 Chiropractic care helps restore function to spinal joints that are fixated and not moving properly.
 Besides helping to relieve pain, chiropractic care can also help reduce inflammation.
-Muscles, tendons and ligaments depend upon proper joint movement for peak performance.
-Injuries to these can reduce range of motion, decrease blood supply, and literally “take you out of the game.”
+Muscles, tendons, and ligaments depend upon proper joint movement for peak performance.
+Injuries to these can reduce the range of motion, decrease blood supply, and literally “take you out of the game.”

 Normalising spinal function helps speed the healing of these soft tissues and reduce the de-conditioning effect of being on the sidelines.

-An aerobic exercise program or a plan of brisk walking can improve muscle tone and help you recover from strains, sprains and other activity-restricting health problems.
+Anaerobic exercise program or a plan of brisk walking can improve muscle tone and help you recover from strains, sprains and other activity-restricting health problems.

 Whether you golf, play tennis, bicycle or bowl, the best treatment for sports injuries is prevention!

 Ask your Doctor of Chiropractic for a care plan based on your age, condition and health objectives.
-Find out if chiropractic care can help restore your health, improve your performance and increase you competitive edge.
+Find out if chiropractic care can help restore your health, improve your performance and increase your competitive edge.

 Sports and Chiropractic Lifestyle

-Chiropractors are experts in the care of the bones, nerves, muscles and connective tissues that make up about 60% of your body.
+Chiropractors are experts in the care of the bones, nerves, muscles and connective tissues that makeup about 60% of your body.
 All of the joints in your body are part of this musculo-skeletal system and its optimal function is necessary for overall good health.

 Ask your Doctor of Chiropractic for more information about a care program that may include specific spinal adjustments, exercise recommendations, nutritional advice or other conservative methods of care based on your health history, age, current condition and lifestyle